micahdbak/droppr/README.md

 If you wish to use Firefox, please don't transfer files >500mB, to be safe.
 It will work, it will just be memory-intensive, and might hog system resources.

-**NOTE:** the first file you drop on a local installation will not display the download link, but it is available for download.
-This is an error in the code but it's too late to fix; the download link is `?id=0` appended to the URL for your local version of droppr.
-All subsequent drops will display the link as expected.

 ## Installation

 ### YouTube demonstration